rozha/ansible_playbooks/README.md

 ## ec2\_proftpd.yml
-This playbook performs the following actions:

 * ensure an 'ftpd' security group exists (TCP 20-22, 25000-27000)
 * create a t1.micro instance
-* update the system using a package manager
+* update system using the package manager
 * install, configure, and run ProFTPD and fail2ban

 Tested with the following AMIs: